Don’t fight

 Read2Play’s focus is to change the way children interact with technology, using their screen time as a tool to build better habits, stronger minds, and deeper connections with the people in their lives.

-A Digital
+A Digital Tug-of-War

 We’re not just seeing a dip in reading scores—we’re watching a growing divide.